AminNasiri63/SmartClassification-App/README.md

 ## 📜 License

-MIT License (or specify yours)
+MIT License.

 ---

 ## 🤝 Contributions

-Feel free to open issues or pull requests!
+Feel free to open issues or pull requests if you’d like to improve this project or add features.

+📬 For questions or collaboration, contact me at: **amin.nasiri.eng@gmail.com**